locessentials/eng401-business-english-us/unit3/week7/intro-to-spex.md

 ---

-## 📥 Download This Content
+## 📥 Download this Content

-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit2/week6/intro-to-spex.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit2/week6/intro-to-spex.md) and download it.

 ### 🤖 GAI Study Prompts
-Copy the downloaded content and try these prompts:
+Copy the downloaded content and try it with these prompts:

 - "What types of requirements are collected into specifications in different industries?"
 - "What are some critical consequences of not having specifications?"